Private Information Retrieval Over Gaussian MAC: System Model and Problem Statement

-In this work, we show that for the AWGN MAC one can attain better performance when the PIR scheme and the channel coding are designed together.
-We provide a joint privacy-channel coding scheme that uses the additive nature of the channel in the design of the queries and answers of the PIR scheme.
-The achievable rate of this scheme is shown to be up to a constant gap from the full channel capacity without any privacy constraint at all.
-Furthermore, this rate is asymptotically optimal as the SNR grows.
+In this work, we show that for the AWGN MAC one can gain better performance when the PIR scheme and the channel coding are designed together.
+We provide a joint privacy-channel coding scheme that uses the additive nature of the channel in the design of the queries and answers, and as a result significantly decreases the loss incurred by the privacy requirement.